-Our invited speakers are:
+Our invited speakers were:

-Sara Hallin, SLU, Sweden
+Sara Hallin, Swedish University of Agricultural Sciences, Sweden

 Sara Hallin’s work concerns nitrogen cycling communities in terrestrial environments, but aquatic ecosystems and engineered systems are also investigated.
 She addresses fundamental questions regarding their ecology, and also do applied research related to agricultural and environmental issues, such as nutrient cycling, greenhouse gas emissions, nitrogen leaching and water treatment.
 For this purpose, Sara uses phylogeny-based measures of community diversity to infer potentially important ecological factors involved in structuring microbial biodiversity in terrestrial and aquatic ecosystems.

-Susan Johnston, Edinburgh, UK
+Susan Johnston, University of Edinburgh, UK

 Susan Johnston’s research interests centre on using genomic information to understand selection and evolution in wild and domesticated populations.
 Common themes include determining the genetic architecture of traits using genome scans, understanding why genetic variation persists in traits despite strong selection, and most recently, the evolutionary importance of recombination rate variation at different evolutionary timescales.
 She answers these questions using data from various vertebrate species, including domestic sheep, red deer, Atlantic salmon and house sparrows.